huangjun604/zendesk_search/README.md

 ### Extensibility

-This project has multiple classes which used for different functionalities:
+This project has multiple classes that do different things:

 - Resource Class(i.e. `User`, `Organization`, `Ticket`)
 - Collection Class(i.e. `Users`, `Organizations`, `Tickets`)
 - Factory Class(i.e. `Printer`, `ResourceLoader`)

+This project can be easily scaled with more data sources:

+- Create resource class and extend `Base` class.
+- Configure valid attributes and associations.
+- Create collection class and extend `Collection` class.
+- Add new resource name to `SEARCHABLE_RESOURCES` in the CLI class.

 ### Simplicity